-The council now wants to hear what you think about the policy.
-In this short video I'd like to tell you about the circumstances in which the defend council homes policy would come into effect and how it would work.
+In this short video, I'd like to tell you about the circumstances in which the defend council homes policy would come into effect and how it would work.

 The policy would come into effect whenever there is a redevelopment proposal significantly affecting council homes.
 For example, if it would involve the demolition of council homes or the loss of a green space or a facility that directly benefits council homes.